Manage Your Account

 Change your password

 What account are you using?
 UC Irvine campus assigns each employee a username and password when you are hired.
-UC Irvine Health has a separate security system that requires more granular requirements due to federal health regulations.
-We refer to campus ID's as UCINetID's and to UC Irvine Health ID's as HSNetID's.
+UCI Health has a separate security system that requires more granular requirements due to federal health regulations.
+We refer to campus ID's as UCINetID's and to UCI Health ID's as HSNetID's.
 You use a HSNetID to access our email system and to log on to our Intranet.

 There are three methods to change your HSNetID password-